Districts of Smethwick: Rabone Lane and Middlemore Industrial Park

-This was traditionally an industrial area located just west of Black Patch and north of the High Street.
+An industrial area located just west of Black Patch and north of the High Street.
 The Smethwick Canal Heritage Centre was located on Brasshouse Lane.
-Further on, in Halford's Lane, is The Hawthorns Railway Station and West Bromwich Albion Football Club.
-Bridge Street, former home of the Smethwick Engine (now in the Think Tank, Birmingham), can be found off Rolfe Street past the railway station.
+On Halford's Lane is The Hawthorns Railway Station and West Bromwich Albion Football Club.
+Bridge Street, former home of the Smethwick Engine (now in the Think Tank, Birmingham), is off Rolfe Street past the railway station.

 Uplands

-The Uplands is a primarily residential area, centred on The Uplands (Road) and located between Bearwood and the High Street.
+The Uplands is primarily a residential area, centred on The Uplands (Road) and located between Bearwood and the High Street.
 The area around the Uplands proper and heading towards the High Street is made up of mainly terraced housing built around 1900, with the Bearwood side being of more modern construction.
 Among Smethwick’s oldest buildings, The Old Church and associated Old Chapel public house are located at the Church Road end of the Uplands.
 Historically, the area that now comprises The Uplands was known as "Bosom's End".
 The area was almost entirely farmland and is referenced in the Census of 1841.

 Other landmarks include: Smethwick Hall Park, The Akril Methodist Church building (now a Sikh temple), Harry Mitchell Leisure Centre & Park, the Dorothy Parks Centre and Smethwick Cricket Club.
 Uplands Manor School and the cemetery are located a little to the north of the Old Church on Church Road.
 Besides the Old Chapel Pub, the area is home to the Hollybush Public House and a number of social clubs.
-There are no shopping areas, but the area is within easy reach of Bearwood, Smethwick High Street, Cape Hill and there are regular bus services to Birmingham, Oldbury and West Bromwich.